xiaowu0162/Search-o1/README.md

 - **01/05/2025**: The code for Search-o1 has been released.
 You can now apply Search-o1 to enhance your large reasoning models.

 ## ✏️ To Do List
-- [ ] Add results of Search-o1 with different backbone reasoning models like [Sky-T1](https://novasky-ai.github.io/posts/sky-t1) and [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1)
+- [ ] Add results of Search-o1 with different backbone reasoning models like [Sky-T1](https://novasky-ai.github.io/posts/sky-t1) and [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1).
-- [ ] Train the reasoning models to better utilize search and other tools in the Search-o1 framework
+- [ ] Train the reasoning models to better utilize search tool.
+- [ ] Add more tools (e.g., calculators, code interpreters, ...) to further improve the capabilities of reasoning models.

 ## 💡 Overview